mgarriott/FreezeWatch/README.md

 If you are interesting in contributing to FreezeWatch please ensure your commits follow a few simple guidelines.

+- Write tests, both for new functionality and for bug fixes.
 - Avoid trailing whitespace.
 - Format commit messages in the imperative present tense.